2600hz/kazoo/applications/crossbar/doc/system_configs.md

+# System Configs

-### System Configs
+## About System Configs

+!!! note
+    You must be `superduper_admin` to access this resource.
+Also make sure that the `system_configs` crossbar module has been enabled. `sup crossbar_maintenance start_module cb_system_configs`.

 Manipulate documents in the `system_config` database via Crossbar.

-Alter system configs REST API (diffs, validation)

-A system configuration document is a JSON document of certain syntetic type (each node value must be a JSON object of type system_config.$config_name).
-REST API allows to address both documents and and docuemnt nodes.
+A system configuration document is a JSON document of certain syntactic type (each node value must be a JSON object of type `system_config.$config_name`).
+REST API allows to address both documents and and document nodes.
 Default node of the configuration document is treated specially, see below.

 In order to avoid confusion configuration document nodes